What are some of the most common skin conditions?

 They are most commonly found on the face, neck and torso, but can also be found on fatty areas like thighs or the back, where high amounts of oil and grime can accumulate.

-Skin tags are typically harmless but very common, and can sometimes resemble warts.
-Most people elect to remove them if they are in a very exposed part of the body, although in most cases people are happy to live with them, unless they otherwise cause discomfort.
+Skin tags are typically harmless but very can sometimes resemble warts.
+Most people elect to remove them if they are in a very exposed part of the body, although in most cases people are happy to live with them, unless they cause discomfort.
 Pregnant women are more likely to develop skin tags due to the fluctuating hormone levels that come with carrying a child, but otherwise they tend to develop where skin is likely to come into frictional-contact with clothing, or other skin.

 They are usually found under armpits, breasts, around the pelvic area but can also develop on eyelids or thighs.